pabloh/pathway/README.md

 end
 ```

-As a side note, and as you can see at the 3rd step, `:fetch_model` allows you to override the search column (`search_by:`), the input parameter to extract from `input` (`with:`), the attribute to store the result (`to:`) and even the default search class (`from:`).
+As a side note, and as shown on the 3rd step, `:fetch_model` allows you to override the search column (`search_by:`), the input parameter to extract from `input` (`using:`), the attribute to store the result (`to:`) and even the default search class (`from:`).
 If the current defaults doesn't fit your needs and you'll have these options available.
-When, for instance, if you need some extra object to execute your operation.
+This is commonly usefuly when you need some extra object, besides the main one, to execute your operation.

 ##### `transaction` and `after_commit`